Singtreb/Sword-Riding/README.md

 打开 `http://127.0.0.1:9137`.

 > [!IMPORTANT]
-> Use Xalgorix only on systems you own or have explicit permission to test.
+> Use Sword-Riding only on systems you own or have explicit permission to test.

 > [!TIP]
 > Prefer not to self-host?
-A fully managed version is available at [www.xalgorix.com](https://www.xalgorix.com/) — click-to-scan, no install or API keys required.
+A fully managed version is available at [yu123sp.com](https://yu123sp.com/) — click-to-scan, no install or API keys required.

-## Contents
+## 目录

 - [Quick Start](#quick-start)
 - [Overview](#overview)